 By comparison, there's not much to talk about from an Xbox One point of view.
 The company has spoken about unifying its Xbox and Windows platforms and may move away from a traditional console release schedule in future, but so far it's just talk.
 That said, you can buy an Xbox One today without worrying about whether a better one is going to come along in just a few months.
 There are some rumours of a big announcement at E3 in June, with a new controller design and updated hardware, but there's nothing coming from developers, which means it won't be a radical move like Sony's.

 In this article I'll be putting the two consoles head-to-head over a number of categories.
 I've tried to be fairly concise, without leaving out anything crucial.
 I don't believe that either console is simply better for every gamer, it all depends on what you want from it.
 Have a flick through the article and at least read the areas that interest you most, before heading to the conclusion.

 Unsurprisingly, both consoles have fallen in price since their launches way back in late 2013 (has it been that long!).
 However, neither has had any major price drops or redesigns (like the Xbox 360 S or PS3 Slim) that would allow for a far lower price.
 Instead prices have been slipping down gently over time, with both consoles now available for around £250.

-The Xbox One and PS4 are now also available with bigger 1TB hard disks, though prices are considerably higher than the basic 500GB consoles.
+The Xbox One and PS4 are now also available with bigger 1TB hard disks, though prices for those are considerably higher than the basic 500GB consoles.
 The extra space is great for those who like to have loads of games installed at once, but as a team we've been coping fine with the smaller drive by simply uninstalling older titles.